Society member Paul Knapp showing a piece of pottery to visitors during the Leetown site Open House.

-This year between June 9th and 24th, over 100 volunteers from the Arkansas Archeological Society will work alongside the staff of the Arkansas Archeological Survey to investigate several sites around the park―including portions of the battlefield and farmsteads that were occupied during the battle.
-The dig will be co-directed by Drs.
+Between June 9th and 24th, over 100 volunteers from the Arkansas Archeological Society worked alongside the staff of the Arkansas Archeological Survey to investigate several sites around the park―including portions of the battlefield and farmsteads that were occupied during the battle.
+The dig was co-directed by Drs.
 Jamie Brandon (ARAS-UAF) and Carl Drexler (ARAS-SAU).
-Additionally, this year the Summer Training Program will happen in conjunction with the 2018 University of Arkansas archeological field school (May 29–June 29) directed by Dr. Drexler.
+Additionally, the the Summer Training Program happened in conjunction with the 2018 University of Arkansas archeological field school (May 29–June 29) directed by Dr. Drexler.

-This year’s training program is part of an ongoing cooperative research endeavor between the Arkansas Archeological Survey and the National Park Service.
+The 2018 training program was part of an ongoing cooperative research endeavor between the Arkansas Archeological Survey and the National Park Service.
 Over the past three years collaborative research has been conducted at several important battlefield sites―including Ruddick’s Field and the so-called “broad ridge.”
 We have also investigated domestic sites that would have been occupied during the battle―such as the nineteenth century hamlet of Leetown.

-On Saturday, June 16th, visitors will have an opportunity to tour the lab and visit an excavation site during our open house.
-Visitors should go to the Northeast Benton County (NEBCO) Community Center, 17823 Marshall St. (Hwy.
-62) in Garfield between 8:30 AM and 2:30 PM to participate.
-The Open House will provide the public an opportunity to learn about the annual training program and the ongoing research.
-Visitors can tour the lab at the Community Center and receive a day-pass to the park to visit the Leetown site.
+Visitors had an opportunity to tour the lab and visit an excavation site during our open house, which was held on Saturday, June 16.
+The open house provided the public an opportunity to learn about the annual training program and the ongoing research.
+Visitors toured the field lab, seeing many of the artifacts that were recovered, and receive a day-pass to the park to visit the Leetown site.